computational-psychology/hrl/docs/calibration/minimal-lum-step.md

 Whether those numbers are small enough depends on where in the range you are working, because vision is roughly a ratio detector.
 At a background of 100
-$cdm^{-2}$, the 8-bit step of 1.96 $cdm^{-2}$ is a contrast of about 2 percent,
+$cdm^{-2}$, the 8-bit step of 1.96 $cdm^{-2}$ is a contrast of about 2 percent.
-which is comfortably above the detection threshold: it will be visible as banding, and it is too coarse to sample a threshold function.
+That is comfortably above the detection threshold: it will show as banding, and it is too coarse to sample a threshold function.
 The same step at 500 $cdm^{-2}$ is about 0.4 percent, near threshold.
 The 16-bit step of 0.0077
 $cdm^{-2}$ is 0.008 percent at 100 $cdm^{-2}$, and stays below 1 percent all the
 way down to about 1 $cdm^{-2}$.